jangorecki/jangorecki.github.io/_posts/2015-12-11-Solve-common-R-problems-efficiently-with-data.table.md

 ```
 [mnel's answer](http://stackoverflow.com/a/13371575/2490497)

-No timing here as that process is almost instant, you can expect less memory consumption dropping columns with `:=` operator or `set` function as it is made by reference, unlike using regular data.frame methods where during that process the dataset needs to be copied in memory.
+No timing here as that process is almost instant, you can expect less memory consumption dropping columns with `:=` operator or `set` function as it is made by reference.
+In R version earlier than 3.1 regular data.frame methods would copy your data in memory.

 ### [Quickly reading very large tables as dataframes in R](http://stackoverflow.com/q/1727772/2490497)